RyuuXS/Reforestation/README.md

-## How does a dyslexic poet write?
-Inverse.
+## The best time on a clock is 6:30--hands down.